Hellhammer

 Hellhammer was a Swiss extreme metal band from Nürensdorf, active from 1982 to 1984.
-Although the band's sound and style were heavily criticized and poorly reviewed during their active years, they have been widely praised in retrospect and are often regarded as a key influence on black metal.
-In June 1984, Hellhammer disbanded but two of its members soon formed the influential extreme metal band Celtic Frost.
+The band's sound and style were heavily criticized and poorly reviewed during their active years, but they have been praised in retrospect and are regarded as a key influence on black metal.
+In June 1984, Hellhammer disbanded and two of its members formed influential extreme metal band Celtic Frost.

 History

 Musical career

-Inspired by the music of Black Sabbath, Venom, Raven, Motörhead and Angel Witch, guitarist/vocalist Thomas Gabriel Fischer (a.k.a.
+Inspired by Black Sabbath, Venom, Raven, Motörhead and Angel Witch, guitarist/vocalist Thomas Gabriel Fischer (a.k.a.
 "Tom Warrior"), bassist/vocalist Urs Sprenger (a.k.a.
 "Savage Damage" and "Steve Warrior") from the band Grave Hill, and drummer Pete Stratton (Peter Ebneter) formed Hammerhead (later Hellhammer) in May 1982.
-Although Fischer "was not into punk at all," he was "blown away" by the Discharge records Why and Hear Nothing See Nothing Say Nothing, which profoundly influenced his music from then on.
-As he noted, a lack of extreme metal at the time meant that fans of Venom and Motörhead often had to resort to punk bands for similar sounds.
-GBH and Anti-Nowhere League also proved influential.
+Fischer "was not into punk," but he was "blown away" by the Discharge records Why and Hear Nothing See Nothing Say Nothing, which influenced his music.
+He noted that a lack of extreme metal at the time meant that fans of Venom and Motörhead had to listen to punk bands for similar sounds.
+GBH and Anti-Nowhere League were also influential.

-After the exit of Stratton and drummer Jörg Neubart (a.k.a.
-"Denial Fiend", "Bloodhunter" and "Bruce Day", from the band Moorhead) joining in the ranks in autumn 1982, Hellhammer attempted to find proper rehearsal spaces, which proved difficult due to either exceedingly high rents or unavailable studio hours.
-In June 1983, the group recorded their demo tape, Triumph of Death, for a mere $70.
-Despite being embarrassed by the end results, Hellhammer shipped their demo to a number of heavy metal magazines, such as Great Britain's Metal Forces; critical response toward them was generally favorable.
-Although rejected by the labels they sent tapes to, the band eventually caught the attention of a newcomer German label, Noise Records.
+After Stratton exited and drummer Jörg Neubart (a.k.a.
+"Denial Fiend", "Bloodhunter" and "Bruce Day", from the band Moorhead) joined in autumn 1982, Hellhammer struggled to find proper rehearsal spaces due to high rents or unavailable studio hours.
+In June 1983, the group recorded their demo tape, Triumph of Death, for $70.
+Although embarrassed by the end results, Hellhammer shipped their demo to heavy metal magazines, such as Great Britain's Metal Forces.
+Critical response was generally favorable.
+Rejected by the labels they sent tapes to, the band caught the attention of German label Noise Records.

-Steve Warrior was dismissed in the summer of 1983 due to lack of musical talent, and replaced first by Mike "Grim Decapitator" Owens (Mike Baum) from the band Violence.
-Schizo drummer Stephen Priestly from Wallisellen replaced Bruce Day in October 1983, and later in 1983 fellow Schizo member, American born Martin Eric Ain replaced Owens on bass, a change which marked the beginning of a serious and radical transformation in the band's music and lyrics.
-Finally still in 1983 Bruce Day rejoined to replace Priestly completing the Warrior / Ain/ Day line-up that recorded Hellhammer's only commercial release, Apocalyptic Raids in March 1984.
-After the EP was recorded, guitarist Vince "Dei Infernal" Caretti joined Hellhammer, after future Celtic Frost guitarist Oliver Amberg declined the offer.
-These changes were ultimately responsible for Fischer's and Ain's increasing perception of being limited within the confines of the purposely primitive Hellhammer vehicle.
-Hellhammer officially disbanded on May 11, 1984, and Fischer and Ain formed a new band under the name of Celtic Frost in June.
+Steve Warrior was dismissed in the summer of 1983 due to lack of talent, and replaced first with Mike "Grim Decapitator" Owens (Mike Baum) from the band Violence.
+Schizo drummer Stephen Priestly from Wallisellen replaced Bruce Day in October 1983, and later in 1983 fellow Schizo member, American-born Martin Eric Ain replaced Owens on bass, a change that marked a transformation in the band's music and lyrics.
+Also in 1983, Bruce Day rejoined to replace Priestly, completing the line-up that recorded Hellhammer's only commercial release, Apocalyptic Raids, in March 1984.
+After recording the EP, guitarist Vince "Dei Infernal" Caretti joined Hellhammer, after future Celtic Frost guitarist Oliver Amberg declined the offer.
+These changes increased Fischer's and Ain's perception of being limited within Hellhammer's primitive confines.
+Hellhammer disbanded on May 11, 1984, and Fischer and Ain formed Celtic Frost in June.